Home » Our Academy » Attendance

 Illness

-To report an absence, contact by phone (0117 3772990) or by email ([email protected]).
+To report an absence, contact the school office (0117 3772990 or [email protected]).

 Please clearly explain the symptoms your child has, when the symptoms started, and when you expect your child to be well enough to return to school.